hummelm10/steamdeck_startup_animations/README.md

-# steamdeck_startup_animations
+# steamdeck_startup_animations v2.0

-## Currently working version

-**library.css and library.js is working for SteamOS 3.3.1 (build 20220817.1) and Steam Version 1663888700 (STABLE Branch)**
+## What's new in v2.0

+Valve

 &nbsp;

-This was forked from https://github.com/kageurufu/steamdeck_startup_animations and added library.css and library.js file modifications following this guide https://docs.google.com/document/d/1LP3sLpi6N3NMSbqquLlY8a0ZNpFT-WRyRLiU_tm6N-k/edit from reddit user /u/Crazy89_ which you can find saved [here](docs/manual_modificaiton_steps.md)
+This was forked from https://github.com/kageurufu/steamdeck_startup_animations and added additional services and options for swapping files.

-The modifications allow for:
-* Full screen animations
-* Changes how they fade out to make the boot transition smoother
-* Removes the 10 second webm animation limit
-* Removes the haptics on boot

-A collection of steamdeck startup animations, plus a script to randomize your startup on each boot
+A collection of steamdeck startup animations, plus a script to randomize your startup on each boot.

-You can add/remove webms as long as theyre exactly `1840847` bytes to the `/home/deck/homebrew/startup_animations/deck_startup` directory.
-Files not matching the exact size or not ending with `.webm` are ignored during the random selection process.
-The service uses the `find` command to discover the files, which also works recursively, so don't hesitate to organize your videos in more subfolders.

-If you have files smaller than the exact size in the `deck_startup` folder, run the `truncate_videos.sh` utility script to enlarge them accordingly.
-Additionally, it will warn you if there are any webm files larger than the size - those you'll have to reencode and compress more, or truncate yourself and lose the end of the video.

 The script dynamically polls the original files for the file size and uses regex to find/replace the values needed in the file after making backups.
 You are using this at your own risk and you should try and understand what it does.
 I will do my best however to make sure it works.

-Two systemd services are installed.
+Three systemd services are installed.
 One runs on device start which rotates the animation with each startup.
 A second service runs every time you switch to desktop mode so when you log off from desktop mode you get a new animation into game mode.
-If you know what you're doing you can install one or both services.
+A third service randomizes the suspend animation for those who don't like shutting down to see the coolness.
+### For startup/shutdown/and return to gamemode animations
+You can add/remove webms as long as theyre exactly `1840847` bytes to the `/home/deck/homebrew/startup_animations/deck_startup` directory.
+Files not matching the exact size or not ending with `.webm` are ignored during the random selection process.
+The service uses the `find` command to discover the files, which also works recursively, so don't hesitate to organize your videos in more subfolders.

+### For suspend animations
+You can add/remove webms as long as theyre exactly `160008` bytes to the `/home/deck/homebrew/startup_animations/deck_suspend` directory.
+Files not matching the exact size or not ending with `.webm` are ignored during the random selection process.
+The service uses the `find` command to discover the files, which also works recursively, so don't hesitate to organize your videos in more subfolders.

+If you have files smaller than the exact size in the `deck_startup` or `deck_suspend` folder, run the `truncate_videos.sh` utility script to enlarge them accordingly.
+Additionally, it will warn you if there are any webm files larger than the size - those you'll have to reencode and compress more, or truncate yourself and lose the end of the video.

 ## Prioritizing videos